 BSA Decision Expected Today

-February 6, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 6, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 The Boy Scouts of America’s board is expected to announce sometime today whether or not to lift a national ban on gay leaders and members.